AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/marketing-automation/salesforce-marketing-cloud.md

 >[!NOTE]
 >
 > The [!DNL Salesforce Marketing Cloud] source is in beta.
-See the [Sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled sources.
+See the [sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled sources.

 Source connectors in Adobe Experience Platform provide the ability to ingest externally sourced data on a scheduled basis.
 This tutorial provides steps for creating a [!DNL Salesforce Marketing Cloud] source connector using the Platform user interface.